androidovshchik/DoSmthGreat/README.md

 A short story...
 It's hard for me to control my time and works which i must done.
 So i came up to conclusion about giving such important task for my phone to remind me what i must do at certain time

 Why there is a task `word`?
-As for me i think that our words have a great power.
+As for me i think that words have a great power.
 So this is the best weapon to fight with oneself first of all.

+And about `actions`.
+I think it doesn't matter to specify here what action has been done because they must be similar.
+The primary idea is simplicity and extensibility.

 Let's plan today a great purpose and getting closer to it everyday!